jamesplease/fade-dropdown-menu/README.md

 ### Compatibility

 100% compatible with Chrome, Safari, Opera, and Firefox.
-Note that a strange difference in CSS is needed for the fade to work with Firefox.
+Note that a little nuance in the CSS is needed for the fade to work with Firefox.
 You can see it in the CSS file.

 This will function on IE6+, but there are display issues.